cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - H.hash(m,l) is a function that operates on an input octet string m and returns a hashing result of l octets.

-- H.b\_in\_bytes denotes the default output size in bytes corresponding to the symmetric security level of the hash function.
+- H.b\_in\_bytes denotes the minimum output size in bytes for collision resistance for the security level target of the hash function.
 E.g. H.b\_in\_bytes = 64 for SHA-512 and SHAKE-256 and H.b\_in_bytes = 32 for
 SHA-256 and SHAKE-128.
 We use the notation H.hash(m) = H.hash(m, H.b\_in\_bytes) and let the hash operation
 output the default length if no explicit length parameter is given.

 - H.bmax\_in\_bytes denotes the _maximum_ output size in octets supported by the hash function.
 In case of fixed-size hashes such as SHA-256, this is the same as H.b\_in\_bytes, while there is no such limit for hash functions such as SHAKE-256.

-- H.s\_in\_bytes denotes the _input block size_ used by H. For instance, for SHA-512 the input block size s\_in\_bytes is 128,
+- H.s\_in\_bytes denotes the _input block size_ used by H. This number denotes the maximum number of bytes that can be processed in a single block before applying the compression function or permutation becomes necessary.
+(See also {{?RFC2104}} for the corresponding block size concepts).
-while for SHAKE-256 the input block size amounts to 136 bytes.
+For instance, for SHA-512 the input block size s\_in\_bytes is 128 as the compression function can process up to 128 bytes, while for SHAKE-256 the input block size amounts to 136 bytes before the permutation of the sponge state needs to be applied.

 ## Group environment G